mopidevimu/Personal-Guide/Docker.md

 docker run <image-name>
 Example: docker run python

-NOTE: If you want to directly pull and run that image same time, you can direcly use the above command "docker run <image-name>". once you run this command it checks that image available locally otherwise it will automatically pull that image and run same time.
+<p> NOTE: If you want to directly pull and run that image same time, you can direcly use the above command "docker run <image-name>". once you run this command it checks that image available locally otherwise it will automatically pull that image and run same time. </p>
 ```

 - Running an Dacoker image in detach mode